graphcommerce-org/graphcommerce/docs/framework/config.md

 #### `googleRecaptchaKey: String`

-Google reCAPTCHA site key.
+Google reCAPTCHA key, get from https://developers.google.com/recaptcha/docs/v3

-When using reCAPTCHA, this value is required, even if you are configuring different values for each locale.
+This value is required even if you are configuring different values for each locale.

-Get a site key and a secret key from https://developers.google.com/recaptcha/docs/v3

-The secret key should be added in the Magento admin panel (Stores > Configuration > Security > Google ReCAPTCHA Storefront > reCAPTCHA v3 Invisible)
-ReCAPTCHA can then be enabled/disabled for the different forms, separately (Stores > Configuration > Security > Google ReCAPTCHA Storefront > Storefront)

 #### `googleTagmanagerId: String`